 Development approaches based on multidimensional understandings of poverty that aim to enhance human capacities and wellbeing have been influenced by disability politics and social theories of the body, health and disability that developed from the 1970s onwards.
-Disability activists in the global North rejected medical, rehabilitative models of disability which were based on assumptions that disabled people suffer primarily from physical and/or mental abnormalities that medicine can, and should treat, cure, or at least prevent (Oliver, 1990).
+Disability activists in the global North rejected medical, rehabilitative models of disability which were based on assumptions that disabled people suffer primarily from physical and/or mental abnormalities that medicine can, and should treat, cure, or at least prevent.
 Within the dominant 'medical model' approach, disability is perceived as an 'individual misfortune' or 'tragedy'.
-The disability movement in the global North (led by mainly UK-based activists and allies) instead developed a 'social model' of disability to focus attention on the socio-cultural, economic, political and spatial barriers to participation that disabled people experience.
+The disability movement in the global North instead developed a 'social model' of disability to focus attention on the socio-cultural, economic, political and spatial barriers to participation that disabled people experience.
 An individual's 'impairment' was seen as separate from the social, attitudinal and environmental dimensions of 'disability' that exclude disabled people.
 The 'social model' thus focuses on changing society to facilitate the participation and inclusion of disabled people, rather than on efforts to 'rehabilitate' individuals and overcome biological constraints of the body.

-These understandings of disability have been crucial to improving accessibility, achieving equality of opportunity and securing disabled people's rights within the public sphere in the global North, including in education, employment, health and social care.
+These understandings of disability have been crucial to improving accessibility, achieving equality of opportunity and securing disabled people's rights within the public sphere in the global North.
 Commentators, however, have questioned the appropriateness of applying Western-centric social models of disability in the global South (McEwan and Butler, 2007).
 The wider macro-economic context, resource constraints and limited availability of technical solutions to make environments more accessible constrain the implementation of social model approaches to disability in many low income countries.
 Chronic poverty, limited income earning options and restricted access to health and education that many disabled people experience mean that access to basic services is likely to represent a higher priority for disabled people, governments and policymakers, rather than issues of accessibility or assistive technology.

-Debates about the need to reconcile both medical and social models of disability in the 1980s led to the establishment of 'community-based rehabilitation' approaches in the global South.
-Such approaches aimed to provide rehabilitation through medical intervention and care, as well as promoting the social inclusion and participation of disabled people within their communities.
-Community-based rehabilitation projects have been criticised, however, for being ill-conceived and lacking sensitivity to local cultures and practices, including overlooking the existing care and support that many families and communities provide for disabled people (McEwan and Butler, 2007).
+Debates about the need to reconcile both medical and social models of disability in the 1980s led to the establishment of 'community-based rehabilitation' approaches in the global South and the eventual emergence of the 'bio-psycho-social' model of disability that underpins the United Nations Convention on the Rights of Persons with Disabilities.
+Community-based rehabilitation approaches aimed to provide rehabilitation through medical intervention and care, as well as promoting the social inclusion and participation of disabled people within their communities.
+Community-based rehabilitation projects have been criticised, however, for being ill-conceived and lacking sensitivity to local cultures and practices (McEwan and Butler, 2007).
 Community-based rehabilitation can be seen as reinforcing medical/charitable models of disability that were introduced in the colonial era, perpetuating ideas that disabled people are dependent and need to be supported by charitable fundraising and donations (McEwan and Butler, 2007).
 Community-based rehabilitation projects have sought to shift towards a more community development approach in recent years and aim to empower disabled people and facilitate their participation in the development process.